xpsi-group/neost/joss/paper.md

      index: 2
    - name: Department of Physics and Astronomy, University of New Hampshire, Durham, New Hampshire 03824, USA
      index: 3
-   - name: SRON Netherlands Institute for Space Research, Niels Bohrweg 4, NL-2333 CA Leiden, the Netherlands
-     index: 4

-date: 12 September 2023
+date: 20 September 2023
 bibliography: neostjoss.bib
 ---

 # Summary

 The Nested Equation of State Sampling (NEoST) package is an open-source code that allows users to infer the parameters of the dense matter Equation of State (EoS) in neutron stars via nested sampling.
 It provides a Bayesian inference framework that compares pre-existing EoS models (parameterized or tabulated, for both crust and core) to a variety of user-defined astrophysical input data (real or synthetic), namely mass-radius samples, mass-tidal deformability samples, and mass samples.
+NEoST can also be used to provide a fast solver for the Tolman-Oppenheimer-Volkoff equations for neutron star structure [@TOV1;@TOV2].

 # Statement of need